Techofficer/prelauncher/README.md

 - confirmation emails
 - search engine optimization
 - automated emails sent to users once they hit a new milestone
-- social sharing in Linkedin, Facebook, Twitter, Email
+- social sharing in Linkedin, Google+, Facebook, Twitter, Email
 - custom domains and hosting on our server
 - analytics and users' profiles
 - ask users for additional data (name, phone number, shipping address, avatar)